superfly/docs/getting-started/troubleshooting.html.md

 We don't automatically add health checks to your `fly.toml` file when you cerate your app.
 The health checks that you subsequently add to your app can fail for a number of reasons.

 A good first step can be to look at a failed Machine and see what you can figure out.
 To see the specific Machine status, run `fly status --all` to get a list of Machines in your app.
-Find one with state `failed` or `stopped`, then run `fly machine status <machine id>` .
+Then run `fly machine status <machine id>` .
 This will give you a lot more information.
-Make sure you check the exit code, if it’s 0 it means health check failures, if it’s not zero it’s some issue crashing the process.
+Make sure you check the exit code: if it’s non-zero, then your process crashed.

 ### Out-of-memory (OOM) or high CPU usage